Skip to main content

 Coconut Rice

-Rice cooked in coconut cream, fragrant and rich.
-Served as side dish with grilled meats and fish.
+Rice cooked in coconut cream until fragrant and rich.
+It goes alongside grilled meats and fish.

 Allergens: